intel-analytics/ipex-llm/docs/readthedocs/source/doc/Nano/Overview/nano.md

 model.fit(x_train, y_train, epochs=5, num_processes=4)
 ```

-For more details on the BigDL-Nano's PyTorch usage, please refer to the [TensorFlow](../QuickStart//tensorflow.md) page.
+For more details on the BigDL-Nano's PyTorch usage, please refer to the [TensorFlow Training](../QuickStart//tensorflow.md) and [TensorFlow Inference](../QuickStart/tensorflow_inference.md) page.